Posted by aeajr |

 I try to get to the field one day each weekend all year round.
-That is when I am not flying glider competition with the Eastern Soaring League. www.flyesl.com I am former President of the League and current Newsletter Editor.
+That is when I am not flying glider competition with the Eastern Soaring League. www.flyesl.com I am former President and Newsletter Editor of the League.
 I travel along the East coast of the USA for the ESL contests.

 I stared competing in thermal duration glider contests in our club in 2004 with Spirt 2M RES plane, then a Sagitta 600 then a 3 meter Airtronics Legend.
 They got me into a great sport and now I am totally hooked.